liquidprompt/liquidprompt/docs/install.rst

    source ~/liquidprompt/liquidprompt

-Adjust the path if you installed to a different location that the suggested ``~/liquidprompt``.
+Adjust the path if you installed to a different location than the suggested ``~/liquidprompt``.

 .. _shell-installation: